Types of Traumatic Brain Injuries (TBIs)

-Despite the fact that many TBIs or TBI complications initially go undetected, CDC data suggest that they represent a significant public health issue in the United States.
+Despite the fact that many TBIs and their complications initially go undetected, CDC data suggests that they represent a significant public health issue in the United States.
 Each year, an average of:

 - 52,000 people die annually from a TBI

 - 275,000 people are hospitalized, and

 - 1,365,000 (80%) of head trauma victims are treated and released from an emergency room visit

 Closed vs. Penetrative Brain Injuries